IlliaPonomarov/tech-task/README.md

 We can use One-toMany relationship between the user and the file to associate the file with the user.<br/>

 #### How Can we associate the fingerprint file with the column from fingerprint table?
-- We can use the user ID to associate the fingerprint file with the user.
-For example , We can use the user ID as a foreign key in the files_minio table to link the fingerprint file with the user who uploaded the file.
+- We can use the processed_data_user_id column in the fingerprint table to associate the fingerprint file with the user who processed the data.
-- If User have relation to the fingerprint column from fingerprint table, we can use the user ID as a foreign key in the fingerprint table to link the fingerprint file with the user who uploaded the file.
+- We can use the uploaded_file_user_id column in the fingerprint table to associate the fingerprint file with the user who uploaded the file.
-- To get associated fingerprint files for a user, we can query the files_minio table using the user ID to retrieve the fingerprint files uploaded by the user.
-- We can put link to the fingerprint table in the files_minio table to associate the fingerprint file with the user who uploaded the file.
+- If We wanna get info about user who uploaded and processed the file , we can just compare the user_id from the user table with the processed_data_user_id and uploaded_file_user_id from the fingerprint table.

 ```postgresql
 CREATE TABLE users (